-Specifically, Figure 7(a) confirms our intuition that as table capacity increases, the miss rate decreases and therefore network load decreases, up to a specific large value of table capacity, beyond which there are no further gains.
+Specifically, Figure 9(a) confirms our intuition that as table capacity increases, the miss rate decreases and therefore network load decreases, up to a specific large value of table capacity, beyond which there are no further gains.
 The result also supports our insight from the model that for larger table sizes, the Push architectures perform better than the Pull architectures, and that the SAL approach for both Push and Pull reduces the network load for some ranges of table capacities, while never increasing the network load.
-It also seems that for low table sizes, the preferred resolution method is the Central DB.
+The plot can be divided into three regions of interest: small, medium and large table sizes.
+For small table sizes, it seems that the preferred resolution method is the Central DB.
 However, it also relies on a large memory storage with a central data base that holds the resolution of all the VMs.
 This large memory is not reflected in this plot.
+It has additional drawbacks that were discussed in Section II.
+The small-table sizes regions presents the case where the memory is so small that the distributed approaches must rely on frequent broadcasts of the resolution request.
+Thus, the differences between the push and pull variants are diminished.
+On the other side, in the large table region, the memories are large enough and can store enough entries.
+The push variant is preferred over the pull since there is always enough memory to store the consistent entries.
+The SAL addition to push decreases the network load, due to its selective updates instead of the broadcast.
+The middle-sized-table region is the most interesting one, because it reflects the network load saving due to the SAL addition both to the push and pull variants.